Which place is cheaper, Oslo or Bratislava?

 The winter attracts plenty of travelers to both Bratislava and Oslo.
 Most visitors come to Bratislava for the museums, the shopping scene, and the cuisine during these months.
 Also, the winter months attract visitors to Oslo because of the museums, the shopping scene, and the cuisine.

 The weather in Oslo can be very cold.
 Bratislava can be very cold during winter.
 In January, Bratislava is generally much warmer than Oslo.
-Temperatures in Bratislava average around 2°C (36°F), and Oslo stays around -4°C (25°F).
+Daily temperatures in Bratislava average around 2°C (36°F), and Oslo fluctuates around -4°C (25°F).

 Bratislava usually receives more sunshine than Oslo during winter.
-At this time of the year, Bratislava gets 65 hours of sunny skies, while Oslo receives 40 hours of full sun.
+Bratislava gets 65 hours of sunny skies, while Oslo receives 40 hours of full sun in the winter.

 In January, Bratislava usually receives less rain than Oslo.
-At this time of the year, Bratislava gets 38 mm (1.5 in) of rain, while Oslo receives 49 mm (1.9 in) of rain.
+Bratislava gets 38 mm (1.5 in) of rain, while Oslo receives 49 mm (1.9 in) of rain each month for the winter.

 The spring brings many poeple to Bratislava as well as Oslo.
 The spring months attract visitors to Bratislava because of the natural beauty.
 Also, the activities around the city are the main draw to Oslo this time of year.

 Bratislava is much warmer than Oslo in the spring.
-The temperature in Bratislava is usually 13°C (55°F) in April, and Oslo stays around 6°C (42°F).
+The daily temperature in Bratislava averages around 13°C (55°F) in April, and Oslo fluctuates around 6°C (42°F).

 People are often attracted to the plentiful sunshine in Bratislava this time of the year.
 In the spring, Bratislava often gets more sunshine than Oslo.
 Bratislava gets 202 hours of sunny skies this time of year, while Oslo receives 178 hours of full sun.